 At the time of writing, the exchange rate is nearing K1000 to one US dollar – but it’s best to check www.xe.com for the latest.

 Most people arrive in Myanmar at the largest city, and former capital, Yangon.
 The biggest draws for tourists are the thousands of temples on the plains of Bagan and the serenely beautiful Inle Lake, with its villages built on the water.
 Together, these places make a triangle that most people visiting for around 10 days work their way around, perhaps adding a visit to one of Myanmar’s beach resorts on the Bay of Bengal.
 It is in these places that most of the country’s hotels and tourist infrastructure are focused.

 However, if you head further off the beaten track, Myanmar has a huge amount more to offer.
 As the country’s reforms continue, so does the opening up of areas that were previously off limits to foreigners, including the Tenasserim region in the far south, Chin State in the west, and parts of Shan State in the east.
-However, travel in Myanmar requires patience at the best of times, and the further you go into these uncharted areas, the slower your progress will get.
+However, travel and backpacking in Myanmar requires patience at the best of times, and the further you go into these uncharted areas, the slower your progress will get.

 There are, as yet, no hostels in Myanmar, homestays are technically illegal, and not all hotels and guesthouses are licensed for foreigners.
 However, homestays are usually allowed in more remote areas that don’t have other options, and almost all destinations have some licensed hotels.
 If not there is always a way – you’ll never be forced to sleep on the street!